Does my graduate institution need to be a member of the Consortium for Faculty Diversity at Liberal Arts Colleges?

 The application has many sections.
 Where should I put information that does not seem to fit any particular category?

 Please use your best judgment.
-You are making a case for your selection as a CFD scholar, and you should include information that reflects your teaching and scholarship.
+You are making a case for your selection as a CFD scholar, and you should therefore include information that best reflects your teaching and scholarship.
 However, you should not include course syllabi or drafts of scholarly papers.
+In the event additional information is needed, the interested institution will request it.

 I have completed my application, but my letters of recommendation have not yet been submitted.
 Do I need to wait for them before I submit my application?

 Each area completed is indicated by a green check mark with OK.
-Your application is visible to the administrator as you input your information.
-Once 3 letters of reference have been received, you may SAVE your application.
-Letters are appended as they are submitted.
+Your application is visible to the administrator as you process your application.
+Your application is complete when a green check mark is available on all required sessions, and the green "Complete" mention appears atop your application.

 After I submit my application, will I be contacted by the member schools?
 When?

-Contact by a member school is likely if the member school would like to obtain additional information from a candidate to assess his/her potential fit at their school, or if the member school would like to invite a candidate for an interview.
-Each member school is on its own time-table for reviewing applications, conducting interviews and making appointments.
+Contact by a member school is likely if the member school would like to obtain additional information from a candidate to assess a potential fit at their school, or if the member school would like to invite a candidate for an interview.
+Recruitment periods vary.
+Therefore, there is no set date by which a candidate should have received notice of qualification.
 It is likely that most schools will be working to make appointments by late winter/early spring.

 I am interested in a particular school.
 How should I indicate my preference?

-There is no mechanism for directing your application to only a particular school or schools; your application will be available to all schools, member of the Consortium.
-You may indicate your preference in your application, though we recommend that you contact the individual on the member institution contact list and alert them to your interest and to inquire about their school’s recruitment process.
+There is no mechanism for directing your application to only a particular school or schools; your application will be available to all schools member of the Consortium.
+You may indicate your preference in your application, though we recommend that you contact the individual on the member institution contact list and alert them of your application available for viewing, your interest in their institution, and the school’s recruitment process.

 May I submit other materials with my application?

-Only the completed on-line application and recommendations are requested.
-Upon reviewing applications, a member school will decide and if necessary, request additional information form the applicant.
+Only the completed on-line application and recommendations are required.
+Upon reviewing applications, a member school will, if deemed necessary, request additional information from the applicant.

 Regarding the fellowships: